Modern Foreign Languages

 At Penair School, we value the ability to speak another language in our increasingly global society.
 Developing the skills of language learning opens doors and creates opportunities far beyond the classroom.

 Not only can you travel to new places around the world, but learning a language helps to boost your memory power and increases your brain capacity.
-It can teach you about a world of culture and make you look more closely at your own.
+It teaches you about other cultures and can make you look more closely at your own.
 It can even help to improve your English skills and it will certainly make you stand out from the crowd when it comes to applying for jobs and universities.

 Intent